Bioconductor/BBS/README.md

 The steps discussed so far complete the `Run` portion of the builds.
-All nodes have finished building and build products have been deposited on the Linux master builder.
+All nodes have finished building and build products have been deposited on the Linux primary builder.
 The build report was created and posted on the website.

-The second part of this process is called the "propagation pipe" and involves moving build products from the master builder to the website.
+The second part of this process is called the "propagation pipe" and involves moving build products from the primary builder to the website.
 The products are the package tarballs and binaries that will become available via `BiocManager::install()` as well as information used to build the landing pages.
-These steps are performed by the *biocpush* user and involve the master builder only.
+These steps are performed by the *biocpush* user and involve the primary builder only.

 Looking at *biocpush*'s crontab, we see: